-Attention deficit/hyperactivity disorder (ADHD) is currently estimated to affect 5% of children and 3% of the adult population.
-The affected individuals display inappropriately high levels of inattention, hyperactivity and impulsivity that are commonly accompanied by emotional lability and psychiatric disturbances.
-Pharmacological treatment of ADHD is currently accomplished with amphetamines, specifically drugs such as Attentin® and Adderall®.
+Estimates say that attention deficit/hyperactivity disorder (ADHD) currently affects five percent of children and three percent of the adult population.
+The affected individuals display inappropriately high levels of inattention, hyperactivity and impulsivity that often accompany emotional instability and psychiatric disturbances.
+Good thing scientists are studying cannabis as a possible ADHD medication.

-One potential mechanism by which cannabinoids would be therapeutically beneficial in ADHD patients may be the anxiolytic effects (anti-anxiety) of CBD and THC that has been observed to occur in healthy subjects after acute administration.
-The resultant calming effect may have led to observed reductions in feeling restlessness and impulsive behavior in the participants of this study.
-Other proposed mechanisms for therapeutic benefits of cannabinoids in ADHD have been speculated to involve enhancement of dopaminergic transmission.
-Particularly, alterations in dopamine in a specific brain region called the striatum may be affected, as it has been shown that the striatal dopamine modulates the endocannabinoid system.
-Other studies have found that THC administration increases dopamine in this and other brain regions though to be involved in ADHD.
+According to the research these occurred in healthy subjects after acute administration.
+The resultant calming effect can reduce feelings of restlessness and impulsive behavior in the participants of this study.
+Other proposed mechanisms for therapeutic benefits of cannabinoids in ADHD can involve enhancement of dopaminergic transmission.
+Particularly, changes in dopamine in a specific brain region called the striatum may alter somewhat as the striatal dopamine modulates the endocannabinoid system.
+Other studies suggest that THC administration increases dopamine in this and other brain regions thought to have links to ADHD.

 As far as combining THC and CHD together, the research states that: “to taper the THC high, balance with CBD.
 If you want to enhance THC’s effects, take CBD prior to consuming THC.”